1409: The Austrian civil war ends.

 1847: Birth of Alexander Graham Bell, inventor of the telephone, in Edinburgh.

 1857: The Second Opium War: France and the UK declare war on China.

 1861: Tsar Alexander II of Russia signs the Emancipation Manifesto, freeing serfs and granting them the full rights of free citizens.

 1875: The first recorded hockey game in Montreal, Canada.
-On the same day, Georges Bizet’s last and greatest opera “Carmen” premieres in Paris.
+On the same day, Georges Bizet’s final opera “Carmen” premieres in Paris.

 1894: The government of William Gladstone resigns.